A statement from Andrew Cannon

 Planning your visit

 We are required to record information about our visitors for regulatory and Track and Trace (England) / Track, Trace and Protect (Wales) / Test and Protect (Scotland) records.
-Therefore, each visitor will be required to complete and sign COVID-19 Guidance – Visiting Proforma before each visit.
-Please note that, unfortunately, you will not be able to use facilities, e.g. bathrooms, kitchens, during your visit so please bear this in mind prior to visiting.
-The protocols we have established for visits are in line with Care Provider Alliance Visitors’ Protocol which is supported by CQC in England.
-If you have any questions about visiting arrangements, please speak to the Manager.
+Therefore, each visitor will be required to complete and sign COVID-19 Guidance – Visiting Proforma/ COVID-secure Declaration before each visit.
+Please note that, unfortunately, access to facilities will not be allowed so please bear this in mind prior to visiting.
+The protocols we have established for visits are in line with government guidance for England, Scotland and Wales.